kelubo/wfbook/存储/Ceph/Install/Cephadm/0_Cephadm.md

 | >= 15.2.6 | T      | T    | T    | F    | F    |
 | >= 16.2.1 | F      | T    | T    | F    | T    |

+> **Warning：**
+>
+> Only podman versions that are 2.0.0 and higher work with Ceph  Pacific, with the exception of podman version 2.2.1, which does not work with Ceph Pacific. kubic stable is known to work with Ceph Pacific, but it must be run with a newer kernel.

 ## 稳定性

+Cephadm is actively in development.
+Please be aware that some functionality is still rough around the edges.
+Especially the following components are working with cephadm, but the documentation is not as complete as we would like, and there may be some changes in the near future:

+- RGW

+Cephadm support for the following features is still under development and may see breaking changes in future releases:

+- Ingress
+- Cephadm exporter daemon
+- cephfs-mirror

 well-supported: